Last updated on September 22nd, 2022 at 12:13 pm

-In this post, we will compare currencies in Africa against the United State dollars and come up with the 20 strongest currencies on the continent
+In this post, we will compare currencies in Africa against the United State dollar and come up with the 15 most valuable currencies on the continent in terms of their rate against the USD.

 It should be noted that most of the African countries except a few of them depend largely on imported finished products from other continents.
 Some of them have indirectly imported inflation into their various economies.